prateekbeh/leetcode/README.md

 }
 ```

+**209** Subarray with a sum >= target.
+- Use while loop instead of if condition to increment / decrement wend.

+**159**
+- If used in this problem for incrementing wend.
+- Also lamda function used.
+-

+**340**  Longest substring with atmost k distinct characters.
+ - Used map to store the index of the elements.
+ - Retrieve the smallest Index and remove that from the map
+ - Another ways could be use arrays to maintain count of chracters.
+ - Use variable to maintain distince characters.

+ **424** Longest repeating character - Atmost k characters can be replaced
+ - We can use array to store the count of every variable.
+ - Get the maxCount for a character.
+ - if the window size - maxCount > k then shift the left pointer.

 ## Fast and Slow pointer

-The pointers can be used to traverse the array or list in either direction, however, one moves faster than the other.
-Generally, the slow pointer moves forward by a factor of one, and the fast pointer moves by a factor of two in each step.
+The pointers can be used to traverse the array or list in either direction,
+however, one moves faster than the other.
+Generally, the slow pointer moves forward by a factor of one,
+and the fast pointer moves by a factor of two in each step.
 However, **the speed can be adjusted according to the problem statement**

+**141.** Linked List Cycle
+Move fast pointer only if fast exists.
+**Make sure nullptr->next never happens.**
+when fast == nullptr the loop should break

+**142.** Linked List Cycle
+Floyd Tortoise Hare algorithm.
+move hare to starting point and keep the tortoise where it was.
+move hare and tortoise at same speed now.

 ## K-way merge